Skip to main content

 Under option 3 we would run the Concourse web node and its workers directly on the Kubernetes cluster in each environment.
 It would be responsible for, and have permission to, deploy to the environment in which it runs.

 Choosing option 3 would give us good separation between the environments, but would present additional maintenance burden.
-It also does not address the desire of development teams to see the state of their deployments across all environments in a single place.
+It also does not address the needs of development teams to see the state of their deployments across all environments in a single place.

 Option 4: Separate infrastructure and application Concourses per environment